Stargnite/alx-low_level_programming/README.md

-an introduction to C programming language
+this is an introduction to C programming language